TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/FINAL-PROJECT-APPROVAL.md

 I certify that:

 1. ✅ All work packages (WP01-WP08) have been thoroughly reviewed
-2. ✅ Code quality meets or exceeds TeamReel standards
+2. ✅ Code quality meets or exceeds project standards
 3. ✅ Constitutional compliance has been validated
 4. ✅ Testing infrastructure is comprehensive
 5. ✅ Integration with existing systems is complete